Classicality without local discriminability: decoupling entanglement and complementarity: The operational probabilistic structure: preliminary definitions and results

 \subsection{Simplicial and classical theories}

-We conclude this subsection introducing some final definitions and results which are particularly relevant to the scope of the present work. \begin{definition}[simplicial theories] A \emph{simplicial theory} $\Theta$ is a finite-dimensional OPT where the extremal states of every system $\sys{A}\in\Sys{\Theta}$ are the vertices of a $\D{A}$-simplex. \end{definition} Notice that a $\D{A}$-simplex is the convex hull of $\D{A}+1$ affinely independent vertices, being in the present context the elements of $\ExtStZ{A}$, which includes the null state $\rket{\varepsilon}_\sys{A}$. \begin{property}[joint perfect discriminability] Let $\Theta$ be an OPT and $\sys{A}\in\Sys{\Theta}$.
+We conclude this subsection introducing some final definitions and results which are particularly relevant to the scope of the present work. \begin{definition}[Simplicial theories] A \emph{simplicial theory} $\Theta$ is a finite-dimensional OPT where the extremal states of every system $\sys{A}\in\Sys{\Theta}$ are the vertices of a $\D{A}$-simplex. \end{definition} Notice that a $\D{A}$-simplex is the convex hull of $\D{A}+1$ affinely independent vertices, being in the present context the elements of $\ExtStZ{A}$, which includes the null state $\rket{\varepsilon}_\sys{A}$. \begin{property}[Joint perfect discriminability in causal theories] Let $\Theta$ be a causal OPT and $\sys{A}\in\Sys{\Theta}$.
 A set of states $\{\rket{\rho_i}_\sys A\}_{i=1}^n$ is jointly perfectly discriminable if there exists an observation-instrument $\{ \rbra{a_i}_{\sys{A}}\}_{i=1}^n$ such that: